loathsomeguy/Termux-Metasploit/README.md

 ## How it is useful?

 * It is used to retrieve all the messages, contacts, call-logs from the Target Mobile on the same or different Network.
 However you need to learn how to do port-forwarding in order to do it on different network.
+* Use help command to know all the commands

 ## Warning
 ***This tool is only for educational purpose.
 If you use this tool for other purposes except education we will not be responsible in such cases.***